GenericMappingTools/pygmt/doc/maintenance.md

 3. `ci_docs.yml` (Build documentation on Linux/macOS/Windows)

-   This is run on every commit to the *master* and Pull Request branches.
+   This is run on every commit to the *main* and Pull Request branches.
    In draft Pull Requests, only the job on Linux is triggered to save on Continuous Integration resources.

-   On the *master* branch, the workflow also handles the documentation
+   On the *main* branch, the workflow also handles the documentation
    deployment:

-   * Updating the development documentation by pushing the built HTML pages from the *master* branch onto the `dev` folder of the *gh-pages* branch.
+   * Updating the development documentation by pushing the built HTML pages from the *main* branch onto the `dev` folder of the *gh-pages* branch.
    * Updating the `latest` documentation link to the new release.

 4. `ci_tests_dev.yaml` (GMT Dev Tests on Linux/macOS/Windows).

    This is triggered when a PR is marked as "ready for review", or using the slash command `/test-gmt-dev`.
-It is also scheduled to run daily on the *master* branch.
+It is also scheduled to run daily on the *main* branch.

 5. `cache_data.yaml` (Caches GMT remote data files needed for GitHub Actions CI)